getsometoast/doughtnut-dashboard/src/sandbox/README.md

 ## Example Pages:
 - [CRUD Example](crudExample): page with some components to perform CRUD operations with a backend
 - [Layout Example](layoutExample): page with a common app layout
-- [Char Example](chartExample): page with some example charts and data visualisations
+- [Chart Example](chartExample): page with some example charts and data visualisations